Popular games for platform Leapster

 A Ratatouille game developed for educational handheld device Leapster.

-A game for the Leapster.
+Dora the Explorer is a game for the Leapster.

 Fun math learning game with a space theme.
 Travel to different math planets and complete the challenging 20 levels for each math subject!
 Addition, subtraction, multiplication and division.